cirosantilli/china-dictatorship/FAQ.md

 ### FLG downplays the fact that it is a religion

-If asked if they follow a religion, I think most FLG practionners will say no. E.g. they call themsevels practitionners instead of believers.
+If asked if they follow a religion, I think most FLG practitioners will say no. E.g. they call themselves practitioners instead of believers.

 But I think that most people in the West would classify FLG as a religion if they are told that it includes:

 - weekly meetings where they read from a sacred book
-- prescribed daily medication exercise hours, somewhat like Musulman Salah prayers
+- prescribed daily medication exercise hours, somewhat like Muslim Salah prayers
 - higher intelligent beings
 - other dimensions
 - aliens hidden amongst us